aklin/tca-test/README.md

 I omitted pagination in the interest of time.
 The natural place for it would be the `CatGrid` component.

-### Removing the API key from frontend

-The API key to `thecatsapi.com` is assigned to the app.
-In a real-world deployment this API key would not be accessible or usable from the frontend directly, but hidden behind a backend wrapper.

-### Protecting the API key in the repo

-The API key is currently committed to the repo.
-In a real-world deployment it would be a secret injected by the CI.

-### Error display

-At this time the UI does not display errors of any kind.
-To address this, one can use a special store item named `\t_error`.
-The `\t` prefix is significant because it is not a valid character for URIs, and will therefore never be encountered in the wild.

 ## Known Issues

 - The _Favourite_ button does not appear set when an item has been made favourite
 - No error display when unsetting a _Favourite_ cat
-- _Upload_ view does not go back to _/_ after uploading an image

 [ctui]: https://www.creative-tim.com/product/material-dashboard-react